SVD (rifle): Sights

 The rifle features adjustable iron sights with a sliding tangent rear sight, graduated from 100 to 1200 m in 100 m increments.
-The iron sights can be used with or without the standard issue optical sight in place.
+The iron sights can be used with or without the standard-issue optical sight in place.
 This is possible because the scope mount does not block the area between the front and rear sights.

-The SVD was originally issued with a detachable PSO-1 optical sight (now PSO-1M2) which mounts to a Warsaw Pact rail on the left side of the receiver.
+The SVD was originally issued with a detachable PSO-1 optical sight (later upgraded and semi-issued as the PSO-1M2), which mounts to a Warsaw Pact rail on the left side of the receiver.
 The PSO-1 elevation turret features bullet drop compensation (BDC) in 50 m or 100 m increments for engaging point and area targets at ranges from 100 m up to 1000 m.
-At longer distances the shooter must use the chevrons that would shift the trajectory by 100 m per each chevron.
+At longer distances, the shooter must use the chevrons that would shift the trajectory by 100 m per each chevron.
 The BDC feature must be tuned at the factory for the particular ballistic trajectory of a particular combination of rifle and cartridge at a predefined air density.
 With increasing range, inevitable BDC-induced errors will occur when the environmental and meteorological circumstances deviate from the predefined circumstances for which the BDC was calibrated.
 Marksmen can be trained to understand the main forces acting on the projectile and their effect on their particular gun and ammunition, and the effects of external factors at longer ranges to counter these errors.
 The PSO-1 sight enables area targets to be engaged at ranges upwards of 1300 m; effective ranges in combat situations have been stated at between 600 and 1300 m, depending on the nature of the target (point or area target) quality of ammunition and skill of the shooter.

 Several military issue alternative telescopic sights with varying levels of magnification and reticles are available for the SVD.
 Rifles designated SVDN come equipped with a night sight, such as the NSP-3, NSPU, PGN-1, NSPUM or the Polish passive PCS-5.
 Rifles designated SVDN-1 can use the passive night sight NSPU-3 (1PN51) and rifles designated SVDN2 can use the passive night sight NSPUM (1PN58).

 Commercial non military issue mounts that attach to the Warsaw Pact rail mount can allow use of Picatinny rail-mounted optics.